-The Seahorse Trust is responsible for overseeing and working with a number of research projects around the world.
-These include surveying for seahorses, behavioral studies captive breeding and nutritional work.
+The Seahorse Trust is responsible for overseeing and working in partnership with a number of research projects around the world, through a loose collection of seahorse groups called the Seahorse Alliance.

-These projects will be sharing information with researchers and students around the world’ in this way techniques will be passed between projects and we hope that more will be know about these amazing little ‘Horses of the sea’.
+These projects will share information with researchers and students around the world, and in this way, techniques will be passed between projects.
+We hope that more will be then be known about these amazing little ‘horses of the sea’.

-THE BRITISH SEAHORSE SURVEY WAS SET UP IN 1994 & IS THE LONGEST RUNNING CONTINUOUS SURVEY OF ITS KIND
+THE BRITISH SEAHORSE SURVEY WAS SET UP IN 1994 AND IS THE LONGEST RUNNING CONTINUOUS SURVEY OF ITS KIND

 National Seahorse Database

-All the information and data we gather is put together on the National Seahorse Database which is held at the trust’s headquarters and it contains pictures, maps and reports of seahorses all around the UK.
-This extensive archive holds in excess of 650 sightings and has allowed us to collate all the information into reports some of which are downloadable from this site (please note they have full copyright on them).
+All the information and data we gather is put together on the National Seahorse Database which is held at the Trust’s headquarters.
+It contains pictures, maps and reports of seahorses from all around the UK.
+This extensive archive holds in excess of 1800 sightings and has allowed us to collate all the information into reports, some of which are downloadable on this page (please note full copyright applies).

-The database is growing and evolving all the time and is a very useful tool to allow us to see how seahorses are behaving over a long period of time and to be able to submit information which will allow better protecting for seahorses and their environment
+The database is growing and evolving all the time.
+It is a very useful tool to allow us to see how seahorses are behaving over a long period of time.
+It also means we can submit information to the authorities, which will allow better protection for seahorses and their environment.

-UNDERSTANDING THE BEHAVIOUR OF THE SPECIES THROUGH BEHAVIOUR STUDIES
+UNDERSTANDING THE BEHAVIOUR OF SEAHORSES THROUGH BEHAVIOUR STUDIES

-Seahorses are shy, elusive animals and it is difficult to know what is their behaviour in the wild.
-To help us understand whether the behaviour we see in captivity goes on in the wild, we will be conducting behavioral studies with partners of captive and wild species.
+Seahorses are shy elusive animals, and little is known of their behaviour in the wild.
+To help us understand whether the behaviour we see in captivity replicates that in the wild, we will be conducting behavioural studies with partners into captive and wild specimens.